-As a result of Automatic Enrolment, millions of employees now have the opportunity to start building savings for their retirement.
+Automatic enrolment means millions of employees now have the opportunity to start building savings for their retirement.

-Under the Pensions Act 2008, every employer in the UK must enrol qualifying employees into a workplace pension scheme and may have to contribute towards it.
-This is called ‘automatic enrolment’.
+Under the Pensions Act 2008, every employer in the UK must enrol their eligible staff into a workplace pension, and pay into it.
 If you employ at least one person, that means you’re an employer, and by law you have responsibilities that you need to act on.

 Not sure if you’re an employer?